 Private individuals and donors also offer several scholarships, typically based on your field of study or to encourage diversity.
 Cornell automatically considers all students for endowed scholarships when you apply for financial aid.
 However, you’re encouraged to complete a questionnaire on the financial aid website to help them find a good fit.

 Want to go to Cornell, but got a better deal somewhere else?
 Cornell attempts to match all financial aid packages offered by other Ivy League schools, Duke, Stanford and MIT.
-Send your financial aid award letter to Cornell’s financial aid office to find out if you can get a larger scholarship.
+Send a financial aid appeal letter to Cornell’s financial aid office to find out if you can get a larger scholarship.

 Cornell University (Gardner/Shoemaker) Loans